SNaveenMathew/ml_book/introduction.md

 As stated in the preface and earlier sections of the introduction, this book is meant for people who are interested in details.
 The preliminary structure (2020/08/31) is as follows:

-1. Exploratory data analysis - building plots from scratch to building plots using `matplotlib` / `ggplot2`
+1. Exploratory data analysis - building plots from scratch to building plots using `matplotlib` / `ggplot2` and beyond
 2. Basic statistics - mathematical foundations of point estimation, bias-variance tradeoff, hypothesis testing and inference
 3. Statistical models - definition, parameter estimation, motivation for different optimization methods and inference
 4. Machine learning - similar to statistical models